global-synchronizer-foundation/configs/processes/new-whitelisted-ip.md

 ### Status

-This is a proposed process based on working patterns used for similar PRs (weights, Scan UI access), as no formal process has been documented yet.
+This is a proposed process based on working patterns as no formal process has been documented yet.

 ### Process